pataquets/tahoe-lafs/docs/frontends/webapi.rst

 operations are required to have no side-effects.

-PUT is used to upload new objects into the filesystem, or to replace an existing object.
-DELETE it used to delete objects from the filesystem.
+PUT is used to upload new objects into the filesystem, or to replace an existing link or the contents of a mutable file.
+DELETE is used to unlink objects from directories.
 Both PUT and DELETE are required to be idempotent: performing the same operation multiple times must have the same side-effects as only performing it once.

 POST is used for more complicated actions that cannot be expressed as a GET, PUT, or DELETE.
 POST operations can be thought of as a method call: sending some message to the object referenced by the URL.
-In Tahoe, POST is also used for operations that must be triggered by an HTML form (including upload and delete), because otherwise a regular web browser has no way to accomplish these tasks.
+In Tahoe, POST is also used for operations that must be triggered by an HTML form (including upload and unlinking), because otherwise a regular web browser has no way to accomplish these tasks.
 In general, everything that can be done with a PUT or DELETE can also be done with a POST.